Wynncraft-Overhaul/installer/DOCS.md

 The Header section contains metadata about the modpack, such as the name and the Minecraft version it targets.

 - `manifest_version`: This field represents the manifest version the modpack was created for and should be automatically generated upon the creation of a new modpack.
+(Current version is `2`)
 - `modpack_version`: This field is your modpack version and it should follow [semver](https://semver.org/).
 - `name`: This field specifies the modpack name.
 This can be any string.
+- `subtitle`: Name of modpack version
+- `description`: This field is a html representation of a description show in the installer.
-- `uuid`: This field is generated upon the creation of a new modpack and should be the same across all modpack versions. **Do not change this field**.
+- `uuid`: This field is a [UUID4](https://www.uuidgenerator.net/) and should be the same across all modpack versions.
+But different across branches/alt versions.
 - `icon`: If this field is set to `true` the installer will look for an `icon.png` in the modpack root.

 ## Loader